kgaughan/blog/content/monads.rst

 that regard.

 So, what determines the behaviour of ``;`` when though of as an operator?
-Nothing really, except that the langauges we use assume that it behaves a particular way.
+Nothing really, except that the languages we use assume that it behaves a particular way.
 However, if we can vary the behaviour of ``+`` depending on the type of the expressions on either side, why can't we do the same with ``;``?
 This is what a monad does: it's a type that lets you determine the behaviour of